SpecCLIP: Aligning and Translating Spectroscopic Measurements for Stars: Results

 \subsubsection{LAMOST LRS}

 Figure~\ref{fig:results_lrs_feh} presents results for radial velocity and iron abundance estimation\footnote{The reported \texttt{std} values for all plots are calculated using \texttt{sigma\_clip} from \texttt{astropy} with 3$\sigma$ clipping.}.
-For radial velocity, we compare predictions from the LRS pre-trained model and the CLIP-split model with the official LAMOST stellar parameter catalog, using GALAH DR4 \citep{2025PASA...42...51B} -- which is not included in the training set -- as an external benchmark.
-We select 49,905 stars where GALAH’s global RV fit succeeded (\texttt{FIT\_GLOBAL\_RV} = True), signal-to-noise ratio in CCD2 is at least 20 (\texttt{SNR\_PX\_CCD2} $\geq$ 20), LAMOST SNR$_g$ is at least 20, and both \texttt{RV\_COMP\_1} from GALAH and RV from LAMOST have absolute values $\leq$ 999 km\,s$^{-1}$.
-While our models produce slightly larger standard deviations (4.51 and 4.53 km~s$^{-1}$ compared to 4.22 km~s$^{-1}$ from the official LAMOST pipeline), they exhibit significantly smaller biases, yielding values that are closer to the true measurements.
+For radial velocity, we compare predictions from the LRS pre-trained model and the CLIP-split model with the official LAMOST stellar parameter catalog, using GALAH DR4 -- which is not included in the training set -- as an external benchmark.
+While our models produce slightly larger standard deviations (4.51 and 4.53 km~s$^{-1}$ compared to 4.22 km~s$^{-1}$ from the official LAMOST pipeline), they exhibit significantly smaller biases, producing values that are closer to the true measurements.

 From a computational perspective, our LRS-based RV inference is highly efficient: In an environment with 1 core (Intel® Xeon® Gold 6248 @ 2.50GHz) and 1 V100 GPU, inference takes $\sim$5ms per spectrum using SBI, and 1ms per spectrum using an MLP.
 However, as seen in Table~\ref{tab:compare_updated}, SBI models provide better precision (lower $\sigma$), while MLPs offer comparable or better accuracy ($R^2$).